This is a complete guide to start using the most popular open-source Test Management tool – TestLink.

 Testcase contains a sequence of test steps to test a specific scenario, with an expected result.
 This section explains how to create a test case along with test steps.
 Follow the below steps one by one to create Test cases.

-Step-3: Click on Test case “Create” button.
-It will open Test case specification page.
+Step #3: Click on the Test case “Create” button.
+It will open the Test case specification page.

-Step-5: After entering the details, click on “Create” button.
+Step #5: After entering the details, click on the “Create” button.
 It will save the test case.

-Step-6: Now click on the “Create steps” button in the test case.
-It will show test case step editor.
+Step #6: Now click on the “Create steps” button in the test case.
+It will show the test case step editor.

-Step-8: Click “Save” button to add further steps, or click “Save & exit” button to save step and exit from the editor.
+Step #8: Click the “Save” button to add further steps, or click the “Save & exit” button to save step and exit from the editor.

 To Execute a Test case, it should be assigned to a Test plan.
 This section describes how to assign a test case to a Test Plan.
 Follow the below-mentioned steps to assign a test case to a Test Plan.

-Step-3: Click on the check box of the test plan, to which you want to assign the test case.
-And then click on “Add” button.
+Step #3: Click on the checkbox of the test plan, to which you want to assign the test case.
+And then click on the “Add” button.

 The test case will be successfully added to the Test Plan.